Updated on 09/12/23

-Anorexia nervosa, like all eating disorders, is both a mental and physical condition.
-Anorexia and mental health are closely linked.
-Many people with anorexia also have one or more mental health conditions.
-Treating these issues (referred to in literature and research as comorbidities) is essential to recovering from anorexia, bulimia, binge eating disorder, and other eating disorders.
+Anorexia nervosa, like all eating disorders, is both a mental and physical health condition.
+Many people with anorexia also have one or more co-occurring mental health conditions.
+Treating these co-occurring issues is essential to helping you recover from anorexia, bulimia, binge eating disorder and other eating disorders.

-Let’s take a closer look at anorexia and mental health, common mental health conditions that occur with anorexia, and treatment.
+Let’s take a closer look at some common mental health conditions that occur with anorexia along with some treatment options.

 For many people with an eating disorder, anxiety developed before the eating disorder did.
 It’s not critical to know which developed first to receive treatment, though.
 Anxiety, along with other mental health disorders, can be treated at the same time and in conjunction with eating disorders.